-These days, it often feels like we just can’t escape discussion of the Election pictureupcoming election.
+These days, it often feels like we just can’t escape discussion of the upcoming election.
 Even when we feel weary of the political chatter, we can’t lose sight of how this election will impact children’s future health and wellness.
 From a children’s product safety standpoint, we need to consider how the new president, and his or her administration, will work to enforce and develop product safety standards and keep children safe.

 Earlier this week, the American Academy of Pediatrics (AAP) released their report: Blueprint for Children: How the Next President Can Build a Foundation for a Healthy Future.
 The report covers a range of issues related to childhood health and safety, and includes a section (pp. 46-48) on emerging issues for the U.S. Consumer Product Safety Commission (CPSC) and children’s product safety.
 KID wants to dive into the AAP’s recommendations and keep you up to date on how this election can and will shape your children’s safety.